-Sight loss due to coloboma in children can be devastating.
+Sight loss in coloboma in children can be devastating.
 As this work progresses, we have the opportunity to come closer to understanding the causes.

-The research team – lead by Dr Joe Rainger at the University of Edinburgh – worked with 12 families, studying the DNA of children with coloboma and their unaffected parents.
+The research team – lead by Dr Joe Rainger at The Roslin Institute – worked with 12 families, studying the DNA of children with coloboma and their unaffected parents.

 Using state-of-the-art genetic screening – known as whole exome sequencing – the scientists revealed mutations in 10 genes, three of which were linked to activity of one molecule.

 The molecule – known as actin – is important to a number of vital cell functions, including maintenance of the cytoskeleton, which defines cell shape and structure.

 Targeted gene sequencing was then carried out on a further 380 people with coloboma.
 This showed that one of the mutations – a specific alteration in the gene ACTG1 – recurred across a number of those tested.

 The scientists edited this ACTG1 mutation into a line of mice using cutting-edge CRISPR/Cas9 gene-editing technology, and found that it had severe effects on the function of actin.